batect/batect/ROADMAP.md

     * NodeJS
       * frontend
       * backend
+    * building and pushing an image as a build task
   * CI setup - reminder to clean up stale images regularly
   * performance tips
     * use ':cached' mode for mounts for performance (https://docs.docker.com/docker-for-mac/osxfs-caching/)